 Peaches and cream is a classic for very good reasons.
-It's a dessert that's incredibly simple but nonetheless scrumptious.
-There's only one thing that could possibly make it better and that is turning into an ice cream.
+It's a dessert that's incredibly simple but scrumptious.
+There's only one thing that could make it better, and that is turning into an ice cream.
 Here's my take on this classic, a silky soft peach ice cream.

 A generous portion of peach puree and chunks of fresh peaches went into this deliciously soft peach ice cream.
 It is all that peaches and cream are about.
 Silky texture, sweetness and deep fruity flavour.

-- 2 tbsp cane sugar, or sweetener of your preference
+- 2 tablespoon cane sugar or sweetener of your preference

 - I chill my ice cream base in a small metal bowl and place a plate on top of it.
 You will have a small layer of skin forming on the top of the mixture though you can prevent that by stirring it every 10 minutes while it cools down.
 It is not necessary though because the processing in the ice cream machine usually takes care of it.

-- While the ice cream base is cooling down in the fridge split your peaches into two portions.
-Reserve 250g (1/2 lb ) of the peaches and place them in the fridge.
-Chop the remaining roughly up and the peaches with 2 tbsp cane sugar to a blender.
+- While the ice cream base is cooling down in the fridge, split your peaches into two portions.
+Reserve 250g (½ lb ) of the peaches and place them in the fridge.
+Chop the remaining roughly up and the peaches with 2 tablespoon cane sugar to a blender.
 Process until it is very smooth and no speckles of skin can be seen anymore.*

 - Transfer the soft ice cream it to a container, scatter a few peach cubes on top if you want and cover it with wax paper.
 Leave the ice cream in the freezer for another 2 hours.
 Doing this will give you the perfect ice cream that can be scooped neatly.
 To serve take it out of the freezer for a few minutes to soften.
 Scoop it into bowls and serve with fresh fruit if you have.